 First, the answer is YES, you should keep your pump on all summer.
 Here's two reasons why:

-1 - Pumps last longer time if they are run continuously.
+1 - Pumps last a long time if they are run continuously.

-Please make sure your furnace has PROPER WATER TREATMENT for the summer months.
+Please make sure your outdoor wood burner has a PROPER OUTDOOR BOILER corrosion inhibitor for the summer months.
 Whether the pump is on or not, you are the only one who can be responsible to protect your investment in your outdoor boiler.
-Read more reasons why you should use water treatment HERE (including "It is like driving a car without oil!")
+Read more reasons why you should use outdoor boiler water treatment HERE (including "It is like driving a car without oil!")

 What is that silver button on the front of the pump face?
 You will see on the front of the pump (in the photo), in the CENTER, there is a round silver button that can be removed with a flat-head screwdriver.
 If the pump is not functioning, you can remove that button to see if the shaft of the pump is spinning.

 If you are not sure, or if it is stuck, turn off the power to the pump.
 Then, you can insert an allen wrench into the pump shaft and turn it a few times.
 If it is caught on something or has some sediment buildup, the pump will not circulate - but by doing this simple repair, you can usually save the pump!

 You may be.
 Is the wood properly seasoned?
 Have you cleared the firebox?
 High wood consumption can be caused by a number of factors.